1/29/2025

 Alex Hutter

 Thank you and good morning.
-Joining me on the call today are Adam Greenlee, President and CEO, Bob Lewis, EVP Corporate Development Administration, and Kim Ulmer, SVP and CFO.
-Before we begin the call today, we would like to make it clear that certain statements made on this conference call may be forward-looking statements.
-These forward-looking statements are made based upon management's expectations and beliefs concerning future events impacting the company and, therefore, involve a number of uncertainties and risks, including but not limited to those described in the company's annual report on Form 10K for 2023 and other filings with the Securities and Exchange Commission.
-Therefore, the actual results of operations or financial condition of the company could In addition, commentary on today's call may contain references to certain non-GAAP financial metrics, including adjusted EBIT, adjusted EBITDOT, free cash flow, and net income per diluted share or adjusted EPS.
-A reconciliation of these metrics, which should not be considered substitutes for similar GAAP metrics, can be found in today's press release and under the non-GAAP financial information portion of the investor relations section of our website at silgenholdings.com.
+Joining me on the call today are Adam Greenlee, President and CEO, Bob Lewis, EVP Corporate Development and Administration, and Kim Ulmer, SVP and CFO. before we begin the call today we would like to make it clear that certain statements made on this conference call may be forward-looking statements these forward-looking statements are made based upon management's expectations and beliefs concerning future events impacting the company and therefore involve a number of uncertainties and risks including but not limited to those described in the company's annual report on form 10k for 2023 and other filings with the securities and exchange commission therefore the actual results of operations or financial condition of the company could differ materially from those expressed or implied in the forward-looking statements.
+In addition, commentary on today's call may contain references to certain non-GAAP financial metrics, including adjusted EBIT, adjusted EBITDA, free cash flow, and net income per diluted share or adjusted EPS.
+A reconciliation of these metrics, which should not be considered substitutes for similar GAAP metrics, can be found in today's press release. and under the non-GAAP financial information portion of the investor relations section of our website at silganholdings.com.
 With that, let me turn it over to Adam.

 speaker